Lupus, the Heart and Cardiovascular System

 Conditions of the Heart and Cardiovascular System

-The most common heart abnormality in individuals with lupus, it’s been reported that pericarditis affects between 6-45% of individuals with lupus and often goes undiagnosed.
+The most common heart abnormality in individuals with lupus, pericarditis has been reported to affect between 6 – 45% of individuals with lupus and often goes undiagnosed.
 Pericarditis is the inflammation and irritation of the pericardium, the thin sac-like membrane that surrounds the heart.
-Symptoms can be acute with quick onset, but don’t last long.
+Symptoms can be acute with quick onset, but do not last long.
 Symptoms can also be chronic if they appear gradually and are persistent.

-Treatment may include: antibiotics, pain relievers, fluid drain, corticosteroids, colchicines, and/or surgery including pericardiocentesis and/or pericardiectomy (cutting a hole in the pericardium).
+- Trfeatment may include: antibiotics, pain relievers, fluid drain, corticosteroids, colchicines, and/or surgery including pericardiocentesis and/or pericardiectomy (cutting a hole in the pericardium).

 Blood Pressure and Hypertension

 Blood pressure is the strength at which your blood is pushed against the sides of your blood vessels.
-The top number in a blood pressure reading – the systolic reading – is the pressure in your blood vessels when the heart contracts.
+The top number in a blood pressure reading – the systolic reading – is the pressure in your blood vessels when the left ventricle contracts.
 The bottom number – the diastolic reading – is the pressure in your arteries when your heart relaxes between beats.
-Normal blood pressure should be around 120/80.
+A blood pressure reading below 120/80 is considered normal.

-Treatment may include (depending on the severity and duration of hypertension): diet and weight modifications, limiting alcohol consumption, engaging in stress relief practices.
-There is a huge list of medications that may be used to treat hypertension if all else fails or in tandem with other treatment.
-These medications may include: thiazide diuretics, angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARBs), alpha blockers, beta blockers, calcium channel blockers, vasodilators, renin inhibitors, and/or central acting agents.
+- Treatment may include: diet and weight modifications, limiting alcohol consumption, engaging in stress relief practices.
+Medications may include: thiazide diuretics, angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARBs), alpha blockers, beta blockers, calcium channel blockers, vasodilators, renin inhibitors, and/or central acting agents.

 Cholesterol, Atherosclerosis, and Coronary Artery Disease

 First, it helps to understand a bit more about cholesterol.
-In simple terms, cholesterol is fat that is found in your blood.
-Your liver makes cholesterol, but you can also get it from what you eat.
-Dairy products, meat, and fish contain cholesterol.
+In simple terms, cholesterol is a kind of fat that is found in your blood.
+Your liver makes cholesterol, but you can also get it from the food you eat.
+Dairy products, meat, eggs and fish contain cholesterol.
 Our bodies need a certain amount of it, but within limits.

 A buildup of bad cholesterol can lead to atherosclerosis and coronary artery disease.
-Atherosclerosis, also known as ASVD or premature coronary heart disease, is a form of arteriosclerosis where the artery wall thickens in result of a build up of white blood cells.
-The build up of the cells causes a fibrofatty plaque – cholesterol, or in particular, the bad, LDL cholesterol – that affects the elasticity of the artery walls.
-Atherosclerosis can cause hardening and narrowing of the arteries, and after time, slowly block the artery from obtaining proper blood flow.
+Atherosclerosis, also known as ASVD or premature coronary heart disease, is a form of arteriosclerosis where the artery wall thickens in result of a buildup of white blood cells.
+The buildup of the cells causes a fibrofatty plaque with LDL and affects the elasticity of the artery walls.
+Atherosclerosis can cause hardening and narrowing of the arteries, and after time, slowly blocks the artery from obtaining proper blood flow.
 It can cause strokes, heart attacks, and peripheral vascular disease.
 The risk of heart attack for women with lupus between the ages of 35-44 is 50 times greater than healthy women of the same age, and their risk of stroke is also up to nine times greater.

 Coronary artery disease develops when the major blood vessels that carry blood to the heart become damaged and diseased over time if cholesterol levels are not kept in check.

-- Maintain a healthy diet and achieve a healthy weight – limit fat, sugar, and salt intake.
+- Maintain a healthy diet and achieve a healthy weight: Limit fat, sugar, and salt intake.
 Eat whole grains, fruits and vegetables – try to stay away from processed foods.
-Even those yummy fruity yogurts can be full of sugar!
-What you drink can be equally as suspect (insert Starbucks here), and full of bad – albeit delicious – things.
-Learn to make healthy changes to that latte (no whip cream, no sprinkles, two pumps vanilla instead of four, nonfat milk or almond milk) without skimping on taste.
-Speaking of coffee, limit your caffeine intake.
+Learn to make healthy changes without skimping on taste.
+Limit caffeine intake.

 - Make sure you receive regular testing for diabetes.

-- Floss!
-Practicing good oral hygiene is a MUST!
-Periodontal (gum) disease can often make one susceptible to heart disease.
+- Practicing good oral hygiene is a MUST: Periodontal (gum) disease can often make one susceptible to heart disease.
 Keep your teeth and mouth clean and see your dentist regularly.

-- Moderate alcohol intake.
-Happy hour can still be happy sipping on mineral water spiked with a lime while catching up on the office gossip!
+- Moderate alcohol intake: Happy hour can still be happy sipping on mineral water spiked with a lime while catching up with friends.